 Oh, that was such bullshit.
-Who was going to pay for all this choice?
-Which meant it wasn’t really a choice at all.
+It wasn’t really her choice at all.
 The problem wasn’t too much extraordinary medical treatment, it was the limits of ordinary medicine to worry about, mostly financial.
 She didn’t have a problem being kept alive through artificial means now – she’d never seen a dollar bill push out of the dirt in spring – so she didn’t see any reason to assume she would resent it later on.

 And who could count the number of machines she, and everyone else, already depended on?
 She’d adjusted to the Breathe-Easy.
 Nobody said adjustment was easy.
 And nobody said it was mandatory.
 But nobody could tell her that that a Do Not Rescucitate (DNR) discussion was neutral; the default was all about saying no. It was just a question of to what.
 It was about the healthcare industry wanting to limit its costs in the name of limiting suffering by conditioning people to choose death.
 Easy marketing.
 Who would want to live like that?

 It wasn’t difficult to pit disability against dignity.
 Medical science and technology had inadvertently created a vast and growing group of expensive people: preemies, people with treatable but chronic conditions, vets who survived injuries that would have killed them in the past, and a booming crop of aging people.
 Except for the preemies, many of them were the kind of people who needed places like the free clinic.
 Winnowing out the genetically defective was expensive in itself and time-consuming.